Tuxedo Mask: King Endymion

 Later in the series Mamoru emerges as King Endymion, King of 30th-century Crystal Tokyo.
 He is the husband of Neo-Queen Serenity, and father of Chibiusa.
 As king of Crystal Tokyo his royal garments are a white and lavender tuxedo, as well as a royal staff.

 King Endymion's first appearance is at the end of manga and Crystal Act 18.
 He is not actually in a physical form but a spiritual entity guarding the Crystal Palace while his real body sleeps.

 During this time he helps to guide the Sailor Guardians and his past self against the Dark Moon Kingdom.
 It is then revealed to the Sailor Guardians that Mamoru never aged due to the Silver Crystal's power.
 It is the ghost of King Endymion who instructs Tuxedo Mask in the first use of his attack "Tuxedo La Smoking Bomber."
 Prince Endymion becomes King at the end of the battle with the Dead Moon Circus when Helios, the priest of his former home, Elysion, hands him his sacred golden crystal atop his king's staff.
 After this, both Tuxedo Mask and Sailor Moon turn into their respective future selves, all of the Sailor Guardians transform into their princess forms.

 However, after this point, Mamoru is not seen in this form again.

 The anime shows King Endymion only in the future as the father of Small Lady and the King of Crystal Tokyo.
 He also appears as a computerized image when they first meet him.
 However, he is never shown to fight in battle.
 Diana makes a comment about the future King and Queen.
 She says in SuperS that the King and Queen like to fake being sick to be excused from attending important banquets and meetings.
 In the original English dub, he was not referred to as Endymion; only the "King of the Earth" or "The King" or "King Darien".

 Moonlight Knight

-Moonlight Knight (月影の騎士, Tsukikage no Naito), clad in Arabian robes while possessing a saber and white roses, appears in 90s anime during the "Hell Tree" arc of Sailor Moon R. When Usagi wished to be a normal girl at the end of the 90s depiction of the "Dark Kingdom" arc, Mamoru was included with the Sailor Guardians' memories being magically sealed to resume civilian lives.
+Moonlight Knight (月影の騎士, Tsukikage no Naito), clad in Arabian robes while possessing a saber and white roses, appears in the 1990s anime during the "Hell Tree" arc of Sailor Moon R. When Usagi wished to be a normal girl at the end of the 90s depiction of the "Dark Kingdom" arc, Mamoru was included with the Sailor Guardians' memories being magically sealed to resume civilian lives.
 But Mamoru's subconscious desire to protect Usagi caused his sealed memories to leave his body and assume physical form as Moonlight Knight, existing independently from Mamoru.
 Like with Tuxedo Mask, with even Mamoru a suspect, Usagi assumed every cute guy she met was Moonlight Knight before learning his true identity.
 It was only once Mamoru recovered his memories and regained his ability of becoming Tuxedo Mask that Moonlight Knight ceased to exist and reintegrated back into Mamoru's being.